DiSSCo/dissco.github.io/HerbariumSheets/NHMHerbariumSheetDigitisationWorkflow.md

 The image will appear in your *windows explorer window*.
 It will be given a generic image name.
 We want to change this to a unique file name using the specimen's barcode.

 Highlight the image file, and then use the *barcode scanner* to read the barcode on the specimen sheet (usually in the top right corner).
 This will rename the image file.
+This does not require additional software other than the driver associated with the scanner.

 ![re-naming the image file name](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/change_file_name.png?raw=true)
 Figure : before (left) and after (right) file renaming using the barcode scanner.